bitsofcotton/catg/README.md

 # Description
 If there's a series of the vector {a_1,...,a_n}, SVD can decompose them into left and right unitary matrix.
-So we can use right unitary matrix to categorize input, also left and singular values to categorize output.
+So we can use right unitary matrix to categorize input, also left and singular values to categorize output on the meaning to operation of input vectors.

 # Known bug
 If input is sparse enough on rank, result will be NaN because of rough QR and lambda == 0.